bazzastrong/ICC-Project/README.md

 7. BONUS: GrayImage Inverted_gray(const GrayImage &image);
           RGBImage Inverted_RGB(const RGBImage &image);
 These two functions are additions that we wanted to test out with our seams, to see what it would change.
-They are the some principle but for two different applications (RGB colours and grayscales).
-To find the inverted image of a GrayImage we
+They use the some principle but for two different applications (RGB colours and grayscales). after some resaearch we found out that to get the opposite grayscal we needed to substract to 1.0 two components : the original grayscale tone and 1/256.
+For the RGBImage, we decided to go trhoough the same principle but this time we had to get the different RGB values first.